mysociety/fixmystreet/docs/install/manual-install.md

 The server will be accessible as <http://localhost:3000/>, and will automatically restart if you update the code or `general.yml`.

+If you need to run the server under HTTPS, to e.g. develop the service worker or geolocation, then you can run `script/server --listen :3000:ssl --ssl-cert=my.crt --ssl-key=my.key --Reload perllib,conf` where my.crt and my.key point to a key and self-signed certificate you have generated using something like `openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout my.key -out my.crt -subj "/CN=My local CA" -days 3650`.

 ### Post-install: Things you might want to change

 #### Next Steps